dangrie158/email-categorization-thesis/source/12_chapter_4.md

 Furthermore, *DBSCAN* and agglomerative clustering with *average* linking were benchmarked, however, both turned out to perform particularly bad with a performance worse or equal to the random assignment of the clusters.

-Each algorithm was configured to create 100 clusters which then were evaluated.
+Each algorithm was configured to create 100 clusters which were then evaluated.

-For this evaluation the corpus was trimmed so that each category has the same number of documents, thus equalizing the a priori probability.
+For this evaluation, the corpus was trimmed so that each category has the same number of documents, thus equalizing the a priori probability.
 To avoid the removal of too many documents, the smallest category with less than 1000 documents, *Aktuell* was ignored completely.

 ### Performance Measure